Shower gel: Properties

-Shower gels are known to consist of the same basic ingredients as soap - water, betaines, and sodium laureth sulfate, or SLS.
-But the main difference between the two products lie in its surfactants - compounds known to lower the surface tension between substances, which helps in the emulsification and the washing away of oily dirt.
+The main difference between the two soap products lie in its surfactants - compounds known to lower the surface tension between substances, which helps in the emulsification and the washing away of oily dirt.
 The surfactants of shower gels do not come from saponification, that is by reacting a type of oil or fat with lye.
 Instead, it uses synthetic detergents for surfactants derived from either plant-based sources or petroleum.
 This gives the product a lower pH value than soap and might also feel less drying to the skin.
 Some people have likened the effect to feeling less squeaky clean, however.

 Surfactants can make up as much as 50 percent of the shower gel content, with the remaining proportion being made up of a combination of water and ingredients to thicken, preserve, emulsify, add fragrance, and color.
 Multiple surfactants are often used to achieve desired product qualities.
 A primary surfactant can provide good foaming ability and cleaning effectiveness, while a secondary surfactant can add qualities of mildness to prevent irritation or over-drying of the skin.
 To prevent shower gel ingredients from separating, emulsifiers such as diethanolamine are added.
 Conditioning agents may also be added to moisturize the skin during and after product use.
 They are also available in different colours and scents.
-Ingredients, like scent in the form of essential oils or fragrance oils and colorant in the form of water soluble dyes are common in shower gels.
+Ingredients, like scent in the form of essential oils or fragrance oils and colorant in the form of water-soluble dyes are common in shower gels.

 Microbeads were commonly used in shower gels until recently.
 Microbeads are tiny spheres of plastic that were added to a variety of cosmetic products for their exfoliating qualities.
 They are too small to filter out of water systems and end up in waterways and oceans, potentially passing toxins to animal life and humans.
 Following the legislative actions of other countries, the United States passed the Microbead-Free Waters Act in 2015, which bans microbeads in the U.S. incrementally starting in 2017, with full implementation set for 2019.
-It has been banned from production and use in cosmetics in the U.S. since July 1, 2017.
-In the UK - since October 1, 2018.
+It has been banned from production and use in cosmetics in the U.S. since July 1, 2017, and in the UK since October 1, 2018.

-Shower gels for men may contain the ingredient menthol, which gives a cooling and stimulating sensation on the skin, and some men's shower gels are also designed specifically for use on hair and body.
+Shower gels for men may contain the ingredient menthol, which gives a cooling and stimulating sensation on the skin, and some men's shower gels are also designed specifically for use on the hair and body.
 Shower gels contain milder surfactant bases than shampoos, and some also contain gentle conditioning agents in the formula.
-This means that shower gels can also double as an effective and perfectly acceptable substitute to shampoo, even if they are not labelled as a hair and body wash.
+This means that shower gels can also be used as an effective and acceptable substitute to shampoo, even if they are not labelled as a hair and body wash.
 Washing hair with shower gel should give approximately the same result as using a moisturising shampoo.